Do Go On - 350 - Arctic Badass Peter Freuchen

 Yeah, there's nothing he can't do.

-That's a great website name.
-Yeah, it's it's really fun either way an awesome side note is that during the premiere of eskimo freuchen apparently picked
+Either way, an awesome side note is that during the premiere of Eskimo,

-regime and taking part in sabotage missions despite being in his mid-50s at this point
+escape the regime and taking part in sabotage missions

-and having a peg leg.
+despite being in his mid-50s at this point and having a peg leg.

-I can see why he's on baddisfoftheweek.com.
+I can see why he's on baddest of the week.com.

 Yeah.

-He was arrested twice by the Gestapo,
+He was arrested twice by the Gestapo, beaten and tortured,

 and after the second arrest,

-Freuchen was sent to a labour camp,
+Frookin was sent to a labour camp,

 sentenced to death,

-but he managed to escape
+but he managed to escape and flee to Sweden.

-And again, that, in most resources I've seen was a sentence.
+And again, that in most resources I've seen was a sentence.

-the only other tiny detail that I saw on one resource
+Like they don't explain some, the only other tiny detail that I saw on one resource was that like with the help of his friends he escaped.

 I don't know.

-Some people might've helped him escape.
+Some people might have helped him escape.

 Yeah, that feels like that could be a whole episode in itself.